contentful-labs/extensible-resource-links-example/README.md

 ## Entities

-Extensible Resource Links introduce concepts of two resource entities that allow us to model the data from third-party systems in Contentful.
+With Extensible Resource Links we introduce two new entity types that allow us to model the data from third-party systems in Contentful.
 These entities are:

 - `Resource Provider` - a third-party system that provides resources.
 Each provider can have multiple resource types.
+In this example, we have a `TMDB` provider.
 - `Resource Type` - a specific type of resource that is provided by a resource provider.

-In this example, we have a `TMDB` provider that provides `Movie` and `Person` resource types.
+In our example, we introduce `Movie` and `Person` resource types.

 ## Functions